Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 - divorce and family separations

 Complex issues cannot be treated in the same way as with adults.
 You'll need to understand the nature of how children express themselves and their understanding of the world using play.

 - accept children through self-referral and referrals from other support professionals in organisations such as schools, hospitals, clinics and social services

 - assess each child and their individual needs

 - determine a course of therapeutic treatment

-- provide therapeutic interventions in individual and group therapy sessions, normally on a weekly basis, to help children better cope with issues they face
+- provide therapeutic interventions in individual and group therapy sessions, and sometimes involving parents/carers or siblings, normally on a weekly basis, to help children better cope with the issues they're facing

 - build up a relationship of trust with children and their parents/carers